Griseoh/Griseoh/README.md

  Hi👋, I’m Devanshu
 - 👀 I’m interested VLSI and Digital Circuits.
-- 🌱 I’m currently learning about UVM
+- 🌱 I’m currently learning about FPGA design flow and UVM
 - 📫 How to reach me -> Phone no : 8545846778 , Mail: gaur.devanshu.2112@gmail.com

 <!---